vinceAmstoutz/design-patterns/creational/factory/README.md

 Live example
 ------------

-- Go to the project directory with your favorite terminal : `cd ./creational/factory/practice`;
+- Go to the project directory with your favorite terminal : `cd ./creational/factory/practice`
-- Run the composer command to update the autoloader : `composer dump-autoload`;
+- Run the composer command to update the autoloader : `composer dump-autoload`
-- Run the PHP built-in server : `php -S localhost:8000 -d display_errors=On`;
+- Run the PHP built-in server : `php -S localhost:8000 -d display_errors=On`

 For more info
 -------------